adiguno/t3gallerytut/README.md

   - using no turbo, webpack?, created the correct exmaple error
 - NextJS parallel routing (same page, different route).
 Instagram
 - CSS, Theo put the top nav and the body into one grid div, `auto, 1fr`.
 Not exactly show what situation he was envisioning.
+- ShadCN, make sure the body has a class name of `dark` to apply the dark theme in `global.css`